SwissDataScienceCenter/renku-ui/README.md

 We use [jest](https://jestjs.io) for unit tests and [eslint](https://eslint.org/) for linting.
-We run them in out CI piplines and require both to pass without workings before we merge a PR.
+We run them in out CI piplines and require both to pass without warnings before we merge a PR.
 You can manually run tests using the following commands:

     $ cd client   # or server if you need to work there